marcandrysco/AudioManipProg/core/doc/class.md

 ## Instrument

-The `Instr` or Instrument class processes data on a stereo signal.
+The `Instr` or Instrument class processes data on a multichannel signal.
 The instrument is the base class for processing audio in real time.

     Instr = Mixer [Instr]